faenrandir/a_careful_examination/communications/response_to_callister_bom_man_made_or_god_given.md

 Of course, almost all religious books (such as those mentioned above) are readily available for examination.
 Still, it should be noted that the Golden Plates, which could far more definitively settle issues of historical provenance, are unavailable for examination.

 In two cases---the translation of Egyptian papyri to create the Book of Abraham and the Kinderhook plates---the original material which catalyzed a translation attempt *have* been recovered and fully analyzed.
-In both cases, the source material has been shown by LDS scholars to have, at face value, essentially nothing to do with the translation Joseph produced.[^settling_provenance]
+In both cases, the source material has been shown by LDS scholars to have, at face value, little or nothing to do with the translation Joseph produced.[^settling_provenance]

 > <span style="color:red; margin-left:-30px;">[Keystone:6e] Critics must either dismiss the Book of Mormon with a sheepish shrug or produce a viable alternative to Joseph Smith’s account; namely, that he translated it by the gift and power of God.</span>